arganaphangquestian/laravel-simple-approval/README.md

 > You can Store Token in MySQL or Redis, in this Project i Choose Redis for storing Approval token, because you can set EXPIRE easily

 > See ***http.rest*** for see the routing flow

+> For TOKEN Approval, you need to see it with redis-cli or use RDM Gui Client, and then open `db0`, and copy key then remove `laravel_database_` from key, Viola that is the token